Article about The applications of Bernoullis principle and Bernoullis equation

 The front of the wing is designed to bend upwards.
 The air flowing from below jostled with air on the top.
 It’s like water flowing from a pipe with a large cross-section to a narrow-section pipe.
 As a result, the rate of air above the wing increases.
-Because of the air rate increases, the air pressure becomes small.
-Conversely, the air flow rate below the wing is lower, because the air is not jostling (the air pressure is greater).
-The existence of this pressure difference, makes the aircraft wing lift up.
+Because as the air rate increases, the air pressure becomes small.
+Conversely, the airflow rate below the wing is lower because the air is not jostling (the air pressure is greater).
+The existence of this pressure difference, makes the aircraft wing lift.

 Bernoulli’s principle is only one of the factors.
 Another cause is momentum.
 Usually, the aircraft wing is tilted slightly upwards.
 The air that hits the lower surface of the wing is deflected down.
 Because the plane has two wings, on the left and right, the air that is deflected down collides with each other.
 Changes in the molecular momentum of air that collide produce additional lift.

 Because the shape of the wing curves down to the tail so that the air is forced by the wing to flow down again.
-According to Newton’s third law, because there is an action force, so there is a reaction force.
+According to Newton’s third law because there is an action force, so there is a reaction force.
 Because the wings force the air down, the air must force the wings to move upward.
 In this case, the air provides lift force on the wing.
-So it’s not just Bernoulli’s principle that causes the plane to lifted up.
+So, it’s not just Bernoulli’s principle that causes the plane to lifted.